MSCI puts decision to include China 'A' shares in index on hold

 | HONG KONG/SHANGHAI

-HONG KONG/SHANGHAI U.S. index provider MSCI Inc (MSCI.N) has told China it must further liberalize its capital markets before it will include Chinese domestic shares in one of its global benchmarks, in a setback for Beijing's efforts to promote its currency and attract foreign capital.
+HONG KONG/SHANGHAI U.S. index provider MSCI Inc has told China it must further liberalise its capital markets before it will include Chinese domestic shares in one of its global benchmarks, in a setback for Beijing's efforts to promote its currency and attract foreign capital.

-Despite a recent acceleration of its reform agenda, MSCI said global investors wanted China to go further in removing barriers that make it difficult for foreigners to invest in the country before it includes so-called "A" shares in its Emerging Markets Index .MSCIEM. tracked by $1.7 trillion of funds.
+Despite a recent acceleration of its reform agenda, MSCI said global investors wanted China to go further in removing barriers that make it difficult for foreigners to invest in the country before it includes so-called "A" shares in its Emerging Markets Index. tracked by $1.7 trillion of funds.

 In the run-up to Tuesday's decision, some foreign investors had worried about the potential disruption and cost of being pushed to invest in China's volatile $9 trillion stock market if "A" shares were included in MSCI's widely tracked benchmark.